stitchdata/docs/_integration-schemas/hubspot/deals.md

             type: "integer"
             description: "The ID of the deal associated with the deal.
 (How meta!)"
             foreign-key-id: "deal-id"

+  - name: "portalId"
+    type: "integer"
+    description: "The ID of the portal the deal is associated with."
+    foreign-key-id: "portal-id"

   - name: "properties"
     type: "object"